Ihla de Mozambique

 Ilha de Mozambique is a UNESCO Cultural World Heritage Site and was the original capital of Portuguese East Africa.
 From around 400 years since the first landing by Vasco de Gama in 1499, Ilha de Mozambique was the site of the most important Portuguese settlement on the Indian Ocean seaboard.

-The best accommodation is at Coral Lodge 15.41 on the mainland peninsula, just a twenty minute boat ride away.
-Ilha de Mozambique is approximately a 1.5 hour drive from the city of Nampula.
+The best accommodation is at Coral Lodge Mozambique on the mainland peninsula, just a 20-minute boat ride away.
+Ilha de Mozambique is approximately a one-and-a-half-hour drive from the city of Nampula.